josiahtripp/raylib-example/README.md

 This repository serves as a simple template for the raylib graphics library.
-The primary goal of this template is to be self contained, meaning that the number of dependencies for compilation has been minizmized.
+The primary goal of this template is to be self contained, meaning that the number of external dependencies for compilation has been minizmized.

 The example program is written in c & includes a single source file and a simple makefile that compiles & links statically to the raylib library.